jdan/thatjdanisso.cool/articles/2015-08-10-reenergizing-my-love-for-web-development.md

 **Because at the end of a long day of coding, writing more code isn't the most appealing thing in the world, and that's okay**.
 The unfortunate side-effect is that the way I used to learn technology - reckless experimentation - no longer held a significant presence in my day-to-day.

-My work projects were still very interesting, and offered me the opportunity to [use cool technologies](http://facebook.github.io/react/) and learn fun web things, but it was *different*.
+Work was going well - really well in fact.
+I had the opportunity to <a href="http://facebook.github.io/react/" aria-label="use cool technologies like React">use cool technologies</a> and solve interesting problems, but I wanted to make sure I still had opportunities to learn something *completely* new.
 At work I had to follow style guidelines and deal with deadlines, while in college I'd spend three hours reading a rails tutorial and writing a blog engine I would never use.

 So, I was in a bit of a funk.
 I found myself reluctant to work on side projects, and was worried I wouldn't be leaving my comfort zone enough at work.
 I was hungry to attack something I had *zero* experience with, just like I did in between classes in college.